 Given the research supporting SEL instruction, what are examples of effective interventions for social-emotional learning (SEL)?

 Below, we've compiled a (non-exhaustive) list of high-quality, evidence-based SEL intervention ideas that you can put into action tomorrow.
 Drawn from Panorama's Playbook and our SEL curriculum partners, these low-lift, actionable strategies are designed to build positive relationships, improve social skills and social-emotional competencies, and foster a safe and welcoming climate in your community this school year.

 Some of these interventions may be more appropriate for elementary school students, while some may be more relevant for middle and high school students.
 (Are you focused on SEL for high school students?
-Check out eight SEL activities for high school.)
+Check out five SEL activities for high school.)
 You may also opt to use these intervention ideas at a universal Tier 1 level, or as more intensive interventions for Tier 2 or 3.

 How to Use The Intervention Ideas: